RakaDoank/ping-react-native/README.md

 #### New Architecture
 This library requires React Native >= 0.76 version.
 If you are using the latest React Native, you're good to go.
 Otherwise, either you need to upgrade your React Native version or you can [opt-out the new architecture](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here#opt-out) of your app and see the [Old Architecture](#old-architecture).
 #### Old Architecture
-> Currently, it's only for Android.
-Still in progress for iOS.

 This library marked for React Native >= 0.76 as the `peerDependencies`, but actually you can use this library if you're in React Native >= 0.72 version.
 You need to override this library's peer dependency by adding `overrides` property of your `package.json`
 ```json